 Clashes, shutdown as EU MPs reach Kashmir to assess ground situation

-A delegation of 23 EU MPs arrived here on Tuesday for a first-hand assessment of the situation in Jammu and Kashmir to a complete shutdown and clashes between people and security forces in several parts of the city and the Valley.
+A delegation of 23 EU MPs, on a two-day visit to assess the situation in Jammu and Kashmir, arrived here on Tuesday to a complete shutdown and clashes between people and security forces in several parts of the city and the Valley.
 A convoy of security vehicles escorted the MPs, who were travelling in bullet-proof jeeps, from the airport to their hotel where a traditional Kashmiri welcome awaited them.

-The team, on a two-day visit, was briefed by senior security officials on the situation in the Valley and other parts of Jammu and Kashmir and also met delegations of the general public.
+The team was briefed by senior security officials on the situation in the Valley and other parts of Jammu and Kashmir and also met delegations of the general public.
 There was a complete shutdown in the city and at least four people were injured in numerous clashes between protesters and security forces in various parts of the Valley and in Srinagar, officials said.

 People put up blockades in at least five different places in Srinagar, including Downtown Srinagar and 90 Feet Road.
 Shops and business establishments were closed and transport off the roads due to the clashes.
 Vendors, who had been setting up their stall over the past weeks, also did not turn up on Tuesday, officials said.
 However, board examinations for Class 10 were held on schedule with worried parents waiting outside exam halls for their children.